 Candidates may be exposed to the grammar required for the level above, but will not be tested on it.
 The standards set out in the following pages are cumulative.
-That is, a B1 candidate, for example, will be able to carry out the standards set across all three levels - A1, A2 and B1
+That is, a B1 candidate will be able to carry out the standards set across all three levels - A1, A2 and B1.

-Preliminary Access Achiever as Preliminary and in addition as Access and in addition Simple sentences word order in simple statements: subject-verb- object/adverb/adjective/prepositional phrase word order in instructions word order in questions There is/are + noun There was/were There has/have been There will be/there is going to be
+Preliminary A1 Access A2 Achiever B1 as Preliminary and in addition as Access and in addition Simple sentences word order in simple statements: subject-verb-object/ adverb/ adjective/ prepositional phrase word order in instructions word order in questions There is/are + noun There was/were There has/have been There will be/there is going to be Compound sentences use of conjunctions and/but/or word order subject-verb-(object) (+ and/but/or) + subject-verb-(object)

-Preliminary Access Achiever as Preliminary and in addition as Access and in addition Compound sentences use of conjunctions and/but/or word order subject-verb-(object) (+ and/but/or ) + subject-verb-(object) Complex sentences Clauses of: time with when, before, after reason because, result so noun clause with that word order in complex sentences complex sentences with a subordinate clause defining relative clauses with who, which, that clause as subject/object
+Preliminary A1 Access A2 Achiever B1 as Preliminary and in addition as Access and in addition Complex sentences Clauses of: time with when, before, after reason because, result so noun clause with that word order in complex sentences complex sentences with a subordinate clause defining relative clauses with who, which, that clause as subject/object